 School Level Accountability

 Urban Montessori will utilize multiple streams of data to review program effectiveness and inform programmatic decisions on a regular basis.
-Sources of data include, but are not limited to, API scores, AYP details, CAASPP results, interim benchmark assessment results, unit assessment results, student reflections, portfolio evaluations, report cards, student, staff and family satisfaction surveys, discipline referrals, attendance rates, and student/family attrition rates.
+Sources of data include, but are not limited to, CAASPP results, interim benchmark assessment results, unit assessment results, student reflections, portfolio evaluations, report cards, student, staff and family satisfaction surveys, discipline referrals, attendance rates, and student/family attrition rates.

 Where appropriate, the data will be broken out by bands, target subgroups, grade-level, individual class, and individual child, and will be collected, analyzed, and disseminated in a transparent manner that promotes accountability and continuous improvement amongst members of the school community.
 Urban Montessori will employ a universal inquiry cycle to review the various types of data generated about the school program.